In Sputnik’s Orbit

 So how does it work in practice?
 Very well.
 It takes only a few minutes to start up, even in the midst of a storm, and just a few minutes inside to switch over the frig, internet, and my office computer if so desired.
 What takes longer, and what Beryl gave us the first test of, is pulling the portable AC out of storage and creating a single-room family “storm home” around it.
 I’ll leave the details of that to the imagination and share the lessons and observations:

 • First, always keep gasoline on hand.
-I have 17.5 gallons worth of gas can storage, but I’d gotten lax and let my stores dwindle to only 2.5 gallons in one can plus about that much in the generator.
+I had 15 gallons worth of gas can storage, but I’d gotten lax and let my stores dwindle to only 2.5 gallons in one can plus about that much in the generator.
 That was dumb.
-It should come as no surprise that after a hurricane passes over your city, you can expect essentially all gas stations to be out of operation for two days.
+It should come as no surprise that after a hurricane passes over your city, you can expect essentially all gas stations to be out of operation for days.
 They might be open, but most are not pumping gas, and those that are are not taking credit cards.
 So…

 • Keep on hand enough gasoline to run the generator for at least 48 hours.
 Make sure you have at least one can you can use to safely dump unused gasoline into a car, because you’ll want to keep stores gas on a rotation so that it doesn’t get too old, break down, absorbe moisture, etc. and the obvious way to do this is to keep one or two cans full of gas that can be burned in a car and replaced every few months, only filling any additional cans before a forecast storm—just get off your butt and go fill them when the time comes!

-• Second, you probably don’t need as much power as you may thin.
+• Second, you probably don’t need as much power as you may think.
 Having a working frig, one lamp, and one fan makes a HUGE difference.
 Add in a little electronic entertainment and the odd small appliance, and days of sweltering misery have become a minor inconvenience.
 You might need the fan to sleep, and you might not be as comfy as you’d like, but you’ll be fine.

 • My little generator can produce 3,500 watts continuously or 4,000 peak, and it’s an inverter generator completely safe for electronics.
 It has an economy mode that causes it to throttle to meet the load.